RNIB-MediaAndCulture/Gaming_Devkit/Use_cases.md

 > Should Environmental Interaction and Exploration be merged?

 ### Management / Tycoon
 Players oversee systems like cities, businesses, or ecosystems, making decisions to optimize performance or growth.
 Often involves resource balancing and strategic planning.

+Mechanics [move building], [perceive earnings],  [place building], [sell building],  [upgrade building]

 ### Narrative Choice / Branching Paths
 Players make decisions that affect the story or game world.
 These choices may lead to different outcomes or endings.